npai/npai.github.com/_posts/2021-01-07-chaNeghashi.md

 **Method**

 * The chickpeas takes longer to cook when compared to the vegetable you choose to add.
-So pressure cook the chickpeas with some salt and then when it is almost cooked, add the suran to it, till it is tender.
+So pressure cook the chickpeas with some salt and then when it is almost cooked, add the suran to it, cook till it is tender.
-* Dry roast the red chilles for a bit and then make a smooth paste of cocunut, chillies and tamarind with some water.
+* Dry roast the red chilles for a bit and then make a smooth paste of coconut, chillies and tamarind with some water.
 * Add the paste to the cooked chana and boil well, adjust salt to taste.
 * Temper with mustard, curry leaves and hing.
 I use coconut oil for tempering.